Avoid Free Government iPhone Scams in 2025

 - Create an account using your email and phone

-- Upload your government ID and proof of eligibility (EBT, Medicaid, SSI)
+- Upload your government ID and proof of eligibility (EBT, Medicaid, SSI).
+You can review the required documents for a free government iPhone if you are unsure what to prepare.

 - Wait for approval, then choose a provider: